ittner/signal-sticker-tool/README.md

 As a practical matter, it is recommended to adopt the convention of naming the cover file as `cover.webp` (or other image format) and the sticker files as something else in alphabetical order (e.g. `sticker0001.webp`, `sticker0002.webp`, `sticker0003.webp`, ...).
 This will spare a lot of time by allowing `signal-sticker-tool init` to do the most tedious part of the work for you.

-Once the YAML definition is completed, double-check it and upload the pack to Signal.
+Once the YAML definition is completed, you can generate a preview of the entire pack with:

+    $ signal-sticker-tool preview

+This command will create a HTML file called "preview.html" in the pack directory with all stickers and the associated emoji in the same order they will appear in the selection window.
+Open this file in your browser, double-check it, and then upload the pack to Signal.